ModR/M: Description

 The combination MOD=00 R/M=100, which specifies a SIB byte with no displacement, has a similar special case if the base register is coded as 101 (EBP).
 In that case, the base register is omitted but a word displacement is used, producing a [SCALE*INDEX+disp32] addressing mode.

 SIB byte

 The SIB byte is an optional post-opcode byte in x86 assembly on the i386 and later, used for complex addressing.
 If present, it appears immediately after the ModR/M byte, before any displacements.

 SIB bytes are formatted similarly to ModR/M bytes, and take the form of (scale * index) + base + displacement, where the SCALE is 1, 2, 4, or 8.
 BASE and INDEX each encode a register.
 The displacement is a constant offset, whose size is given by the MOD field as usual, which encoded after the SIB byte and added to the final address.

-A REX prefix allows the SIB byte to use 16 integer registers.

 The general format is as follows: